b-brankovics/UNIX-for-bio/doc/unix_basics.md

     echo "some text"

 So far, we have worked with empty files.
-Let's create one with bit of text, using `echo`.
+Let's create one with a bit of text, using `echo`.

     echo "The content of the file is one line" >text